Esgorotg666/ChordDice/GOOGLE_PLAY_DEPLOYMENT.md

 # 🚀 Deploy to Google Play Store

-Your Chord Riff Generator is now ready for Google Play Store!
-Here's the simple process:
+Your Chord Riff Generator is now ready for Google Play Store with **automatic deployment**!
+Here's the complete process:

 ## 📋 Prerequisites